 Although you can contact us at any time the formal process for admissions follows this timetable:

 February: Closing date for applications for the following academic year (September onwards).
-The exact date will be published in the previous November, but is usually around the end of the month.
-The closing date in 2022 is 25th February.
+The exact date will be published by the previous November at the latest, but is usually around the end of the month.
+The closing date in 2024 is 23rd February.

 March: Places will be allocated early in March and parents will have two weeks to accept any place offered for their child.